 2. If The Bugs Can’t Be Removed With Method 1

-In some cases, the bugs may not come off when the soap cleaning solution is applied.
+The bugs may sometimes not come off when the soap-cleaning solution is applied.

 In these cases, it is better to use an oil-based cleaning solution.
 WD-40 or other solutions which remove rust can be used.

-The oil-based cleaning solutions should be applied only on the front bumper, metallic and plastic parts of the car and left for at least 10 minutes so that they can act on the bugs.
+The oil-based cleaning solutions should be applied only on the front bumper, and metallic and plastic parts of the car, and left for at least 10 minutes so that they can act on the bugs.

 After this, the bugs will become loose and should be wiped away using a microfiber cloth.
 Since the surface will remain oily, it should be cleaned again, using the soap solution in water, to remove the excess grease.

-An even better solution than WD-40 or similar products is bug removal products, which are specifically designed to quickly remove bugs from surfaces.
+A better solution than WD-40 or similar products is bug removal products, specifically designed to quickly remove bugs from surfaces.

 One of the best products out there is Griot’s Garage Bug and Smudge Remover (check the price on Amazon now).
-With it, it’s gonna be much easier and quicker to remove bugs from your car.
+With it, removing bugs from your car will be much easier and quicker.

 3. Removing Bugs From Windows